jamieallen59/js_popup/steps.md

 - a dynamic number beneath which shows how many people have donated
 - I will build the prompt contents before the "popup" functionality

-I began by focussing on the donation itself wrote tests for:
+I began by focussing on the donation itself and wrote tests for:
 - current donation amount
 - providing a donation
 - number of supporters who have donated